Adaptive meshfree approximation for linear elliptic partial differential equations with PDE-greedy kernel methods: Analysis of the Kolmogorov widths for PDE collocation functionals

-Applied to the PDE setting of \cite{schaback2019greedy} this means that the Kolmogorov width related to the solution of the PDE $Lu = f$ (here given by $d_n(\Lambda_L) \asymp n^{-\alpha}$) decides about the Kolmogorov widths for the whole PDE (here $d_n(\Lambda)$), as it was already conjectured in \cite{schaback2019greedy}.
-The additional boundary conditions do not influence the decay of the Kolmogorov $n$-width, because the Kolmogorov $n$-widths related to the boundary conditions decay faster. \\
+Applied to the PDE setting of \cite{schaback2019greedy} this means that the Kolmogorov $n$-widths related to the collocation functionals of the PDE $Lu = f$ (here given by $d_n(\Lambda_L) \asymp n^{\frac{1}{2} - \frac{\tau - 2}{d}}$) decide about the Kolmogorov $n$-widths for the whole boundary value problem (here $d_n(\Lambda)$), as it was already conjectured in \cite{schaback2019greedy}.
+The additional boundary conditions do not influence the decay of the Kolmogorov $n$-widths, because the Kolmogorov $n$-widths related to the boundary conditions decay faster. \\

-This observation can also be verified in the numerical experiments related to the PDE-$P$-greedy algorithm in Subsection \ref{subsec:comparison:f_and_p_greedy}.

 The proposed analysis in this section is in principle not restricted to only two sets of functionals $\Lambda_L$ and $\Lambda_B$.
 This is explained in the following remark.